-Filming on private property requires permission of the property owner but does not require a permit from the City unless certain activities activities conducted on are included which may impact public rights of way determined to be applicable public health, safety, and welfare.
+Filming on private property requires permission of the property owner but does not require a permit from the City unless certain activities are included which may impact public health, safety, and welfare.
 These activities include but are not limited to guns in display of the public; public nudity; special effects such as fire, explosives, or pyrotechnics; nondomestic animals; or filming outside the hours permitted by the City's Noise Ordinance.